 This shampoo is specially designed for swimmers.
 Chlorine exposure strips the moisture from your hair.
 A chlorine removal shampoo removes chlorine residue and odor while replenishing the lost moisture.
 It contains protective conditioners that keep your hair nourished and soft.

 11. Dry Shampoo

 Dry shampoos are for refreshing your hair between washes.
 They are available in liquid, powder, and aerosol spray forms.
 You can spread the product through the roots and let it absorb grease and oil.
 Comb your hair and ta-da!
-Dry shampoo is best for all hair types, especially oily and greasy hair.
+Dry shampoo is good for all hair types but works especially well on oily and greasy hair.

 12. Curl-Defining Shampoo